rkcorvera2030-cmyk/CS2/METHODOLOGY.md

 ## CodeQuest: School Expense Tracker

+---

 ## Overview

-This project is a Python-based expense tracker that helps students record and manage their daily spending.
-The program runs in a text-based menu and allows users to add, view, search, edit, and delete expenses.
-It also supports reports, budgets, and data export.
-The system is designed to be simple, readable, and easy to maintain.
+This project is a web-based expense tracker developed using HTML, CSS, and JavaScript.
+It allows students to record, manage, and monitor their daily expenses through an interactive interface.

+The system runs in a browser and provides features such as adding, editing, deleting expenses, setting a budget, and tracking total spending.
+Data is stored using localStorage, allowing information to persist even after refreshing the page.

+The design focuses on simplicity, usability, and real-time updates.

 ---

 ## How Core Features Were Implemented

+Expenses are stored in a JavaScript array, where each expense contains:

+* amount
+* category
+* note

-Expenses are stored in a list where each record contains four values: amount, date, category, and notes.
-Each major feature is written as a separate function to keep the code modular.
+Each feature is implemented using separate JavaScript functions to keep the code organized and easy to understand.

 Core functions include:

-* Adding expenses through user input with amount validation
+* Adding expenses using input fields with validation to prevent invalid values
-* Viewing all expenses with automatic total calculation
+* Displaying all expenses dynamically using a table
-* Searching by date or category using string matching
-* Editing and deleting entries using index selection
+* Editing expenses by loading selected data back into the input fields
-* Monthly reports using date prefix checking
+* Deleting expenses using array manipulation
-* Category summaries using a dictionary total per category

-A looping menu function controls the program flow and repeatedly asks the user for actions until exit is chosen.
+* Calculating total expenses automatically during rendering
+* Budget checking that displays a warning when exceeded

+A central function called `render()` updates the interface every time data changes.
+This ensures that the displayed data is always accurate.

 ---

 ## Data Storage Method

-The program uses a JSON file named **expenses.json** for data persistence.
+The program uses **localStorage** to store data directly in the browser.

-* When the program starts, it loads saved data using `load_data()`
-* When changes are made, it saves using `save_data()`
-* This prevents data loss between runs
+* Expenses are saved as a JSON string under the key `"expenses"`
+* Budget is saved under the key `"budget"`
+* Data is retrieved using `JSON.parse()` and stored using `JSON.stringify()`

+This approach ensures that:

+* Data is not lost when the page refreshes
+* No external database is required
-* JSON was chosen because it is simple and built into Python
+* The system remains simple and efficient

 ---

-## Budget and Date Logic
+## Budget Logic

-The program allows users to set weekly and monthly budgets.
+The system allows users to set a budget using an input field.
-Totals are computed using sum calculations on stored expenses.

-Weekly budget checking uses the Python datetime library to compare the stored expense dates with the current week number.
-If totals go over the limit, the program prints a warning message.
+* The total expense is calculated by summing all stored expense amounts
+* During rendering, the program compares total expenses with the set budget
+* If the total exceeds the budget, a warning message is displayed using the status bar

+This provides immediate feedback to the user.

 ---

-## Export and Backup Features

-Two safety features are included:

-* CSV export using the csv library for spreadsheet use
-* Text backup file that writes all records line by line

-These features help prevent accidental data loss and improve usability.
+## User Interface Design

+The interface is divided into sections using card layouts:

+* Budget section
+* Expense input section
+* Expense list and total display

+A table is used to display expenses for better organization.

+CSS was used to:

+* Create a clean and modern layout
+* Improve readability using spacing and fonts
+* Add hover effects for better user interaction

+The design prioritizes clarity and ease of use.

 ---

 ## Technologies Used (with Justification)

-**Python** — beginner-friendly and good for list and file operations **json library** — used for saving and loading structured data **csv library** — used for spreadsheet-compatible export **datetime library** — used for weekly and monthly budget checks **GitHub** — used for version control and collaboration
+**HTML** — used to structure the layout and input fields **CSS** — used to design the interface and improve user experience **JavaScript** — used to handle logic, data processing, and interactivity **localStorage API** — used for saving and retrieving data in the browser **Google Fonts (Inter)** — used for improved typography

-These tools were selected because they are built-in, reliable, and appropriate for a student-level project.
+These technologies were chosen because they are widely used, beginner-friendly, and suitable for web-based applications.

 ---

 ## Backend–Frontend Communication

 Not applicable.
-The project is a console-based application.
-User input and program processing happen in the same script.
-There is no separate frontend or backend system.
+This project is a client-side web application.

+All processing, storage, and display occur within the browser using JavaScript.
+There is no separate backend server or database.

 ---

 ## Key Design Decisions and Trade-offs

-* A text-based interface was used instead of a graphical UI to reduce complexity
+* A web-based interface was used instead of a console program to improve usability
-* JSON file storage was used instead of a database for easier setup
+* localStorage was used instead of a database to simplify development
-* Functions were separated by feature to improve readability
+* A single-page design was used for faster interaction
+* The `render()` function was used to centralize UI updates
-* Simplicity and clarity were prioritized over advanced optimization
+* Simplicity and readability were prioritized over advanced features

 ---

 ## GitHub Repository Practices

-The repository is organized with:
+The repository follows good development practices:

-* Grouped functions and clear section comments
-* Descriptive commit messages for each feature update
-* Updated README with setup steps and progress status
+* Code is organized into HTML, CSS, and JavaScript sections
+* Clear function naming for readability
+* Incremental commits showing feature development
+* README file explaining the project
-* Version tracking through a CHANGELOG file
+* CHANGELOG file tracking updates and improvements
-* Optional branch use for testing features

 ---

 ## Programming and Computing Ethics

-This project follows basic programming and computing ethics:
+This project follows basic ethical practices:

-* Intellectual property is respected
-* No restricted or paid code was copied
+* No copyrighted or paid code was copied
-* Learning sources are credited in APA style when used
+* Learning resources are properly cited in APA format
-* The interface is simple and readable for accessibility
+* The system is designed to be simple and accessible
-* User privacy is protected because all data is stored locally
+* User data is stored locally to protect privacy
-* Ethical guidance is based on general ACM Code of Ethics principles
+* Ethical guidelines are based on general principles of responsible computing

+---

 ## References

-Python Software Foundation.
-(2024). *Python documentation*. [https://docs.python.org/3/](https://docs.python.org/3/)

-Python Software Foundation.
-(2024). *json — JSON encoder and decoder*. [https://docs.python.org/3/library/json.html](https://docs.python.org/3/library/json.html)

-Python Software Foundation.
-(2024). *csv — CSV file reading and writing*. [https://docs.python.org/3/library/csv.html](https://docs.python.org/3/library/csv.html)

-Python Software Foundation.
-(2024). *datetime — Basic date and time types*. [https://docs.python.org/3/library/datetime.html](https://docs.python.org/3/library/datetime.html)

-Association for Computing Machinery.
-(2018). *ACM code of ethics and professional conduct*. [https://www.acm.org/code-of-ethics](https://www.acm.org/code-of-ethics)
+Mozilla Developer Network.
+(2023). *Web storage API*. [https://developer.mozilla.org](https://developer.mozilla.org)

+Mozilla Developer Network.
+(2023). *JavaScript guide*. [https://developer.mozilla.org](https://developer.mozilla.org)

+W3Schools.
+(2023). *HTML, CSS, and JavaScript tutorials*. [https://www.w3schools.com](https://www.w3schools.com)

+Google Fonts.
+(2023). *Inter font*. [https://fonts.google.com](https://fonts.google.com)